junxit/us-congress-bills-114/metadata.md

 - 2016-05-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-251.
 - 2016-05-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-251.
 - 2016-05-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 458.
+- 2016-11-16 — Amendment SA 5109 agreed to in Senate by Unanimous Consent.
+- 2016-11-16 — Amendment SA 5109 proposed by Senator McConnell for Senator Ayotte. (consideration: CR S6419-6420; text: CR S6419-6420) In the nature of a substitute.
+- 2016-11-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6419-6421; text of measure as reported in Senate: CR S6419)
+- 2016-11-16 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S6420-6421)
+- 2016-11-16 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S6420-6421)
+- 2016-11-16 — Senate amendment agreed to: Amendment SA 5109 agreed to in Senate by Unanimous Consent.
+- 2016-11-16 — Senate amendment proposed (on the floor): Amendment SA 5109 proposed by Senator McConnell for Senator Ayotte.(consideration: CR S6419-6420; text: CR S6419-6420)
+- 2016-11-16 — Senate amendment submitted
+- 2016-11-16 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S6419)